-As this year’s Valentine’s Day is fast approaching, we’d like to talk about love 💓 and teach you some related vocabulary.
-You may want to check out “Love Idioms” and “How to Describe Relationships” published before.
-If you are interested in the topic, and we sincerely hope you are, please read on…
+As this year’s Valentine’s Day is fast approaching, we’d like to talk about love 💓 and teach you some vocabulary related to it.
+If you are interested in the topic, and we sincerely hope you are, read on…

 John: Many people say love at first sight is a myth, but I have a different view on this.
 I know it all starts with infatuation, and in the beginning you can’t be sure if it’s really love or just attraction, but as time passes you start to understand your feelings better, and it may be not just a crush but love.
 So, if you are pulled towards someone, give it a try.
 If you don’t, you might miss out on something precious.

 - Infatuation – a strong feeling of love that seems silly, especially because you do not know the other person very well: 1) She’s behaving like an infatuated teenager.
 2) I’m infatuated with a man at work.

 - Crush – a feeling of love and admiration for someone, often someone you know you cannot have a relationship with: 1) I used to have a massive crush on my geography teacher.
 2) I’m just a girl with a crush on you.